-- No AML supervisory assurance across those firms we deem to be at low inherent money laundering risk (unless we have been advised of or identified specific matters of regulatory interest or higher inherent AML risk within this population). - Cyclical AML inspections of medium risk firms, focusing on file or matter compliance with the Money Laundering Regulations.
+- ➤ High-level AML supervisory assurance (including attestation-based work and sampling) across those firms we deem to be at low inherent money laundering risk (unless we have been advised of or identified specific matters of regulatory interest or higher inherent AML risk within this population). - Cyclical AML inspections of medium risk firms, focusing on file or matter compliance with the Money Laundering Regulations.
 We will also undertake individual file reviews within the medium-risk firm population, where individual clients or matters within this population have been identified as being of inherently higher risk. - More frequent and intense AML assurance across those firms in our supervised population we have identified as being of higher inherent AML risk.
-This will include extensive review of AML policies, controls and procedures in light of regulatory requirements, along with sample review of inherently higher risk client or matter files.
+This will include extensive review of AML policies, controls and procedures in light of regulatory requirements, along with sample review of inherently higher risk client or matter files, and an assessment of the overarching culture & awareness at the firm. - ➤ We will also undertake periodic thematic reviews on particular aspects of AML compliance across the supervised population.